 Four-year vs. five-year pattern

-Four-year patterns offer two co-ops and require four summer sessions.
-Five-year patterns typically offer three co-ops and require two summer terms.
+The standard co-op pattern for CCIS is two co-ops which requires four summer sessions.
+Five-year patterns are also available for most of our programs, they typically offer three co-ops and require two summer terms.
 Some degree programs require specialized co-op patterns that may vary.
 Students who have transfer credit (Advanced Placement, A-Levels, International Baccalaureate, etc.) applicable to their degree program may be able to reduce the number of summer terms required and/or graduate early.
 Talk with your academic advisor about your options.

 NUterm enables you to take classes during summer 1 (May and June) between your first and second years.
 In fact, it may be required if you choose a four-year co-op pattern.
 Talk with your advisor to determine if NUterm is right for you.